PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 IMPORTANT NOTE: you must replace the key in useform like this : useform('[your key]').
 The provided key is a test one of mine.
 You can use it to verify if the toast box is functional for example, but you must know that I'll receive all your test messages.
+(You can still send me a friendly hello message!)

 If you don't want to use Formspree, go to the siteMetadata.js file and set formspree to "false".